 Even in an environment focused on teamwork, friction sometimes arises.
 If it does, make sure to stay professional in your interaction with the conflicting parties.
 This sets a great example, as it helps to prevent any friction from developing into open confrontation.

 Meet with the relevant parties individually to get their point of view, and bring everyone together to resolve these differences.
-Help them understand that their issues aren’t as important as the success of the organization as a whole.
+Make them understand their issues aren’t as important as the success of the organization as a whole.
 In this situation, a resolution ultimately leads to a more positive and productive workplace.

 As one of the top IT staffing agencies in the Midwest, we provide great candidates able to make a great fit in your office.
 Schedule some time with us soon.